dragonflyoss/d7y.io/docs/operations/best-practices/deployment-best-practices.md

 ![cluster](../../resource/operations/best-practices/deployment-best-practices/cluster.png)

-**3.** Nydus will initiate an HTTP Range request of about 1MB to load on demand.
-When Prefetch is turned on, the Seed Peer can prefetch the complete resource after receiving the HTTP Range request.
+**3.** Nydus will initiate an HTTP Range request of about 1MB to achieve on-demand loading.
+When Prefetch is turned on, the Seed Peer can prefetch the complete resource after receiving the HTTP Range request, improving the cache hit rate.
 Please refer to [dfdaemon.yaml](../../reference/configuration/client/dfdaemon.md).

 ```yaml